Counting and Cracking

-Counting and Cracking is a play by Australian playwright S. Shakthidharan (better known as Shakthi).
+Counting and Cracking is a play by Australian storyteller with Sri Lankan heritage and Tamil ancestry S. Shakthidharan (better known as Shakthi).
 Theatre director Eamon Flack is credited as associate writer.
 The three-and-a-half hour play is based on the playwright's family story, and follows four generations from 1956 to 2004, from Sri Lanka to Australia.
 It had its world premiere January 2019 at the Sydney Festival, with the same production staged as part of the Adelaide Festival in March 2019.

-The play won seven Helpmann Awards, including Best Play and Best New Australian Work, as well as other awards.
+The play won seven Helpmann Awards, including Best Play and Best New Australian Work, as well as other awards, including the Victorian Prize for Literature in 2020.
+S Shakthidharan won the Windham-Campbell Prize for drama in 2026 for his plays, including Counting and Cracking.

 Synopsis

 The play concerns four generations of the one Tamil family across Sri Lanka and Australia, from 1956 to 2004.

 It was inspired by the playwright's own family story, and is based half on their experiences, and half from interviews undertaken by the playwright S. Shakthidharan (better known as Shakthi).
 Shakthi said "It's a story about reconciliation: between parents and children, between neighbours and enemies, between your new home and your old home, between society and its institutions".

 The first lines of the play are spoken in Tamil and Sinhala, and translated into English by actors not participating in the action in that scene. there are additional short lines in Tamil and Sinhalese, translated as it moves on.